ahsunkim/fruity-cats/README.md

 ## Setup

-To look at our repo locally, you'll need to take the following steps:
+To look at the repo locally, you'll need to take the following steps:

 1. Fork and clone this repo
 2. `npm install`